sofiak-hel/filmflask/README.md

 FilmFlask aims to be quite similar to [YouTube](https://www.youtube.com/) and is licensed under the [GPLv3 license](./LICENSE).

+## Image / Video storage
+In this project videos and images are saved as `bytea` into the database.
+This is usually an incredibly bad idea to do, but for the purposes of hosting this project in Heroku, it must be done this way.
+Another solution would possibly be to host the files on an external platform, but that would require relying on external platforms and their expenses.

+As the Heroku database is limited in capacity, the default video size limit is 5MB, which is more than enough for a lot of videos and is small enough to fit around 200 videos of max size into the database.

 ## Minimum Viable Product:
 Minimum viable product for this use case means basically a simple and ugly version of YouTube.
 The optimal version would be quite similar to YouTube itself